martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 Case 3: The final score deficit is greater than Z points.

+_Z points is 3x the maximum scorable one one possession per sport._
 | League | Z Threshold |
 |--------|-------------|
 | NBA    | 12 points   |